jobatabs/ratio/doc/software_requirements_specification.md

 ## Planned functionality

 - The user enters two variables and the application dynamically calculates the third variable
-  - Calculate the amount of coffee needed to brew a certain volume at a certain strength
+  - Calculate the amount of coffee needed to brew a certain volume at a certain strength - done ✅
-  - Calculate the amount of water needed to brew a certain volume of coffee beans at a certain strength
+  - Calculate the amount of water needed to brew a certain volume of coffee beans at a certain strength - done ✅
-  - Calculate the strength of a recipe for a given amount of coffee and water
+  - Calculate the strength of a recipe for a given amount of coffee and water - done ✅
-- The user has a selection of mass and volume units to use for coffee or water variable
+- The user has a selection of mass and volume units to use for coffee or water variable - done✅
-- Desired strength can be entered in units of g/L or 1:X
+- Desired strength can be entered in units of g/L or 1:X - done ✅
 - The user can save recipes and note down the beans used for the recipe and other potentially relevant information such as grind size and taste notes